Eagan High School: Advanced coursework

-A variety of options are offered for high-achieving students, including a decent amount of Advanced Placement courses in the areas of art, literature, writing, history, math, and science.
+A variety of options are offered for high-achieving students, including a decent number of Advanced Placement courses in the areas of art, literature, writing, history, math, and science.
 In 2014, over 950 Advanced Placement tests were administered, the highest in recent EHS history.
 Additionally, seniors may earn credit for Language and English at the University of Minnesota through its "College in the Schools" (CIS) program or take classes at local universities and colleges through the state-sponsored Post Secondary Enrollment Options (PSEO) program.

 LINK program

-To increase school spirit and soften the transition from middle school to high school, EHS began facilitating the Link Program in the 06-07 school year.
-At the end of the 05-06 school year, around 300 sophomores and juniors were nominated by staff to serve on the Link Crew the following year.
+To increase school spirit and soften the transition from middle school to high school, EHS began facilitating the Link Program in the 06–07 school year.
+At the end of the 05–06 school year, around 300 sophomores and juniors were nominated by staff to serve on the Link Crew the following year.
 About 110 were selected to be Link Crew Leaders and participated in several dozen hours of training in August 2006.

 All incoming freshmen to EHS are assigned to a Link Leader, with approximately one dozen students per leader.
 The Link Crew Leaders are mentors and a source of assistance to freshmen.
 On the first day of school, freshmen participate with their leader in a welcoming program, consisting of various team-building activities.

 As part of the Link Program, a new period was inserted into the schedule.
 Termed PAWS (People Achieving Wildcat Spirit), it is a 15-minute homeroom between the second and third periods of the day.
 Ideally composed of 5 students of each class (freshman, sophomore, junior, and senior), PAWS is a time for announcements to be read and forms handed out.
 Like Link, PAWS groups also engage in a variety of activities to promote school spirit and connectivity with other classes.
 PAWS groups are permanent throughout a student's high school career, with the same teacher and students for all four years.